- What’s On

 ‘The sheer number of tiles must have been even more overwhelming at the time the mosque was inaugurated, for it was the first grand vizerial foundation to boast ‘classical’ Iznik tiles recently introduced at the Süleymaniye (c.1556–59).’

 The mosque of Rüstem Pasha had been out of circulation for the past few years, for total restoration.
-I was apprahensive when it opened its doors again, but needlessly so, for it has been cleaned and restored with the essence of good taste, even to the choice of velvety red carpet, with subtle pale olive bands to align the faithful.
+I was apprehensive when it opened its doors again, but needlessly so, for it has been cleaned and restored with the essence of good taste, even to the choice of velvety red carpet, with subtle pale olive bands to align the faithful.
 And this is perhaps the point, for Rüstem Pasha is still the spiritual centre of Tahtakale, the warren of streets next to the Bazaar, as well as the greatest of all tiled monuments in Istanbul.

 Seen from across the Golden Horn, it assumes an importance disproportionate to its size, for two reasons.
 First, being built on stone arcades, it is a first-floor building, and thus automatically detaches itself from the vibrant activity of the streets below: the wood-turners, tinsmiths, brass workers and myriad other craftsmen who are its parishioners.
 Second, this elevation contrasts the building directly with Sinan’s great masterpiece, the Süleymaniye Mosque, which dominates the hilltop above.
-But the Süleymaniye is far away, and Rüstem Pasha is close, and to the distant specatator, this perspective makes them curiously equal.
+But the Süleymaniye is far away, and Rüstem Pasha is close, and to the distant spectator, this perspective makes them curiously equal.
 As it was Sinan who also designed Rüstem Pasha, one wonders if this may have been an intentional effect.

 But apart from the size, there is a spectacular difference, and this concerns their decoration.
 With all of Sinan’s hundreds of buildings, many constructed when the Iznik tile industry was at its peak, his use of tile ornament is sober, controlled and sparing.
-It never relinquishes the susidiary role in the scheme of things.
+It never relinquishes the subsidiary role in the scheme of things.
 But in Rüstem Pasha it is as if, having solved the problem of structure and location, Sinan opted out.
 Or perhaps he was commanded to produce plain surfaces for the precise purpose of plating them with tiles.
 We do not know…